-- Through the appropriate use of Partner data and community intelligence, the Partnership will use intelligence led processes to target activity to address ASB, criminal damage and deliberate fires. - The Partnership will develop and support a range of diversionary activities for young people to enable engagement with targeted age groups, divert young people away from anti social activities and to prevent them from becoming victims of crime. - Early interventions are recognised as an effective way to stop anti social behaviour escalating to more serious crime.
-We will endeavour to support mediation and early intervention processes and projects where appropriate. - The Partnership will support school attendance initiatives and other school projects where appropriate to reducing anti social behaviour and criminal damage. - We will work with our Partners and other organisations to support a partnership approach to challenging and supporting anti-social households. - Through the use of inter-generational initiatives, the Partnership will promote a better understanding between adults and young people. - In order to tackle deliberate fires and arson, the Partnership will support a partnership approach to securing derelict and vacant properties and work alongside our Partners in the Fire and Rescue service to support a co-ordinated approach to address this issue. - The Partnership will fully utilise CCTV where appropriate and ensure a co-ordinated approach to the deployment of partnership resources. - As a Partnership, we will fully support a co-ordinated approach to issues of environment crime and fully utilise enforcement powers through Partner agencies where appropriate. - As part of our intelligence led planning, the Partnership will develop and implement dedicated action and campaigns in response to seasonal increases of ASB and criminal damage. - The Partnership will ensure a co-ordinated approach to improving the use of 'design out crime' techniques and will work with our Partners in the Probation Pay Back Team to support the continuation of this work. - The Partnership will fully support the Prevent and Deter panel in utilising available powers and resources to tackle known offenders of anti social behaviour, criminal damage and deliberate fire setting.
+- The Partnership will fully support the Multi Agency Anti Social Behaviour Risk Assessment process and share information with partners when appropriate. - The Partnership will continue to fully support the Neighbourhood Policing Team level Problem Solving Groups to tackle issues within communities. - Through the appropriate use of Partner data and community intelligence, the Partnership will use intelligence led processes to target activity to address ASB, criminal damage and deliberate fires. - The Partnership will support a range of diversionary activities for young people to enable engagement with targeted age groups, divert young people away from anti social activities and to prevent them from becoming victims of crime. - The Partnership will support school attendance initiatives and other school projects where appropriate to reducing anti social behaviour and criminal damage. - In order to tackle deliberate fires and arson, the Partnership will support a partnership approach to securing derelict and vacant properties and work alongside our Partners in the Fire and Rescue service to support a co-ordinated approach to address this issue. - The Partnership will fully utilise CCTV where appropriate and ensure a co-ordinated approach to the deployment of partnership resources. - As a Partnership, we will fully support a co-ordinated approach to issues of environment crime and fully utilise enforcement powers through Partner agencies where appropriate. - As part of our intelligence led planning, the Partnership will work closely with Partners to implement dedicated action and campaigns in response to seasonal increases of ASB and criminal damage. - The Partnership will support a co-ordinated approach to improving the use of 'design out crime' techniques and will work with our Partners in the Probation Pay Back Team to support the continuation of this work. - The Partnership will fully support the Prevent and Deter panel in utilising available powers and resources to tackle known offenders of anti social behaviour, criminal damage and deliberate fire setting.